reichlab/flu-metrocast/README.md

 Forecasts for NYC should also cover horizons -1 to +3 weeks.

-**Target name, horizon, and aggregate jurisdiction for NYC forecasts.** The target refers to the percentage of ED visits in a given week due to influenza-like illness.
+**Target name and horizon for NYC forecasts.** The target refers to the percentage of ED visits in a given week due to influenza-like illness.

 | Target name       | Horizon       |
 |--------------------|---------------|